 - Culture techniques in which doctor cut part of the skin from body and place at other part is also used in this treatment.

 - NSAIDs; these drugs are used for the treatment of neuropathy and symptoms of pain like sensations.
 Some creams also prescribed by the doctor for its which helps in increasing the circulation of the body.

 In this stimulation is provided by other means to the muscle, heat and compression techniques are preferable in this.
 The treatment may also depend on the entrapment of nerves such as:

 - Ulnar nerve palsy: entrapment of ulnar nerve at the It causes pain and tingling like sensation at the wrist.

 - Facial nerve palsy; it includes entrapment of facial nerve and its therapeutic treatment is different from others.

 - Non medicated treatment also includes covering the part with a bandage.

 How can we prevent it?

-Exercise regularly (for example yoga); it is the best way to avoid many diseases like heart disease, and for diabetic patients, it is necessary every day in neuropathy people usually walk for approximately thirty minutes to one hour.
+Exercise regularly (for example yoga); it is the best way to avoid many diseases like heart disease, and for diabetic patients, it is necessary every day in neuropathy people usually walk for about thirty minutes to an hour.

-Avoid the risk of nerve entrapment: avoid those activities which can cause pressure on the nerves it contains different postures and use of drugs, cigarette, and alcohol consumption.
+Avoid the risk of nerve entrapment: avoid those activities that can cause pressure on the nerves, it includes different postures and the use of drugs, cigarette and alcohol consumption.